-The University of Wisconsin-Eau Claire is implementing three tiers to improve equity, diversity, and inclusion on campus.
+The University of Wisconsin-Eau Claire is implementing three tiers of professional development to improve equity, diversity, and inclusion on campus.
 This program consists of a required online training for all employees and additional professional development workshops with the opportunity to earn a certificate.

 All new employees are expected to complete the training within two months of their start date.
 The training, titled Diversity: Inclusion in the Modern Workplace, is automatically sent via email.
 All current employees will complete an additional training online in 2021.